-It is well known, that the classical stochastic limit theorems behave in unexpected ways on these spaces.
-Means on these spaces are \textit{sticky}, as Hotz et al. \cite{hotz-sticky} have noted, i.e., they are much more robust to outliers when compared to the classical Euclidean mean.
+It is well known, that the classical stochastic limit theorems on open books defy Euclidean intuition.
+Means in these spaces are \textit{sticky}, as Hotz et al. \cite{hotz-sticky} have noted, i.e., they are much more robust to outliers when compared to the classical Euclidean mean.

 This has interesting consequences for the asymptotic recovery of means.
-Upto almost one-third of the data can be contaminated, and we still can recover the limit $x$.
+Up to almost one-third of the data can be contaminated, and we can still recover the limit $x$.
 Both $S_{n}$ and $LP_{n}^{(n^{2})}$ are still able to recover $x$, even if more than one-third of the data is contaminated.
-In fact, because of the stickiness of means, one would expect that they recover $x$ unless two-thirds of the data are compromised.
-In the case of positive definite matrices analyzed earlier, we saw, that $M_{n}$ and $S_{n}$ diverge when a certain degree of contamination (about 5\%) is reached.
+In the case of positive definite matrices analyzed earlier, we saw, that $M_{n}$ and $S_{n}$ diverge, when a certain degree of contamination (about 5\%) is reached.
 Here $S_{n}$ and $LP_{n}^{(n^{2})}$ allow for twice as high a degree of contamination as $M_{n}$.
 This means that ignoring information is much more detrimental in open books than it is in the case of symmetric, positive definite matrices.

 Furthermore, the behavior of Hansen's mean $H_{n}$ differs significantly from the case of symmetric, positive definite matrices.
 When there is no contamination $H_{n}$ recovers $x$.
-However, once 1-2\% of contaminated data is included in the dataset $H_{n}$, we observe a phase transition.
+However, once 1-2\% of the dataset is contaminated, we observe a phase transition.
 In this case Hansen's $H_{n}$ does not recover the true mean anymore.
-Judging from the simulations alone, it is not clear whether $H_{n}$ converges for low degrees of contamination.
+Judging from the simulations alone, it is unclear whether $H_{n}$ converges for low degrees of contamination.
 With high degrees of contamination, Hansen's $H_{n}$ seems to converge to the spine, i.e., to the point $((0,1),1)$.
 This is in line with the sticky behavior of means observed by Hotz et al. \cite{hotz-sticky}.